Phase-Field Methods for Spectral Shape and Topology Optimization: Formulation of the problem

 stays bounded for $\varepsilon\to 0$ which can only be the case if $w^{\varphi_0}=0$ almost everywhere on the set $\Omega\backslash \Omega_{+}=\left\{\varphi_0=-1\right\}$.
 Proceeding as in the Neumann case and formally passing to the limit $\eps\to 0$ in the weak formulation, we conclude that $w^{\varphi_0}$ is a solution to the classical eigenvalue problem on $\Omega_{+}$ with Dirichlet boundary data, that is

 For a detailed rigorous analysis of the sharp interface limit in the Dirichlet case we refer to Section~\ref{SEC:SIDir}.
 However, a rigorous analysis of the Neumann problem in our framework is not possible as the coefficient function $a_{\varepsilon}$ chosen in \eqref{ac} degenerates outside the prescribed shape.
-For instance, in the limit $\varepsilon\to 0$, it is thus not possible to control the $H^1$-norm of the eigenfunctions.
+More explicitly, testing the weak formulation of the Neumann problem \eqref{WeakNeum} with the eigenfunction $w^{\eps,\varphi_{\eps}}$ yields

+as we can assume the eigenfunction to be normalized with respect to $\norm{\,\cdot\,}_{c_{\eps}(\varphi)}$.
+To apply classical compactness results, we need to control the Dirichlet energy of the eigenfunctions, but $a_{\eps}$ as chosen in \eqref{ac} degenerates in the phase $\left\{\varphi_{\eps}=-1\right\}$ as $\eps\to 0$, i.e., in the left-hand side we obtain the term